cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Early childhood insecure attachment linked to psychopathology in adolescence and adulthood
 * Disorganized or resistant insecure attachment status a risk factor for personality disorders, anxiety disorders, addictions
-* Minnesota Longitudinal Study: combination of disorganized attachment and later childhood abuse predicts dissociative disorders in adulthood
+* **Minnesota Longitudinal Study**: combination of disorganized attachment and later childhood abuse predicts dissociative disorders in adulthood

 **Two Lineages of Long-term Effects of Trauma**

-* Simple PTSD: single or cumulative traumatic events, relatively uncomplicated, manifests mainly in Axis I psychiatric conditions (PTSD, affective/depressive symptoms, addictive behaviors)
+* **Simple PTSD**: single or cumulative traumatic events, relatively uncomplicated, manifests mainly in Axis I psychiatric conditions (PTSD, affective/depressive symptoms, addictive behaviors)
-* Complex trauma: outcome of early childhood insecure attachment aggravated by abuse or trauma in later childhood or adulthood
+* **Complex trauma**: outcome of early childhood insecure attachment aggravated by abuse or trauma in later childhood or adulthood
   * Manifests as a combination of simple PTSD manifestations and additional disorders (somatoform symptoms, personality disorder, major dissociative disorder or multiple dissociative symptoms, multiple addictive behaviors)
   * Multiple comorbid psychiatric conditions common (5 to 10 discrete DSM diagnoses)

-### In summary, simple PTSD is associated with single or cumulative specific trauma events, whereas complex trauma is primarily associated with insecure a

 **Simple PTSD vs. Complex Trauma**

-* Simple PTSD: associated with single or cumulative specific trauma events
+* **Simple PTSD**: associated with single or cumulative specific trauma events
-* Complex Trauma: primarily associated with insecure attachment aggravated by abuse or trauma in later childhood or adulthood
+* **Complex Trauma**: primarily associated with insecure attachment aggravated by abuse or trauma in later childhood or adulthood
 * Early childhood insecure attachment is a key factor in the development of complex trauma

 **Findings from Orphanage Study**

 * Axis I conditions (PTSD, depression, anxiety-spectrum disorders) related to traumatic acts
 * Personality disorders (borderline, dissociative disorders, bipolar type II) related to insecure attachment and low coherence of discourse on the Attachment Interview (AAI)
+* **Insecure attachment disrupts developmental lines**:
+  - affect development
+  - self-development
-* Insecure attachment disrupts developmental lines: affect development, self-development, positive internal working models for attachment
+  - positive internal working models for attachment
 * Long-term effects may lead to mixed or borderline personality disorder diagnosis
 * Dissociative symptoms not caused by abuse per se but by early childhood insecure attachment and later trauma